OfficeDev/office-scripts-docs/docs/resources/scenarios/schedule-interviews-in-teams.md

 }
 ```

-## Sample code: Mark rows as invited
+1. Name the script **Schedule Interviews** for the flow.

-Add this script to your script collection.
-Name it **Record Sent Invites** for the flow.
+1. Create another new script with the following code.
+This will mark rows as invited.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook, invites: InterviewInvite[]) {